- Home /

 In our introduction to resiliency, we discussed the importance of resiliency in the face of failure.
 We distinguished between providing resiliency for your processes running on your servers and your critical data itself.

 We will provide backups to another server running on Equinix Metal.
-Rather than simple copy, we will use the S3 protocol.
+Rather than a simple copy, we will use the S3 protocol.
 This is pretty much a standard for object storage.
 The same protocol will allow you to back up to another server, or even a cloud service, such as S3 in Amazon Web Services.

 Software and Tools